 Lean, attractive, interesting and unfussy: these words are equally apt for both the aesthetics and acoustics of these clever performers.

 The Dali Oberon 5 5.1 system presents every frequency in full, but with honesty and warmth that brings the best out of any soundtrack.
 They’re transparent but fun, powerful but subtle; we’d have them round to ours any day.
 That's why they were our 2020 What Hi-Fi?
-Awards Product of the Year.
+Awards Product of the Year, and continued to pick up a win for their price category in 2022.

 Read the full review: Dali Oberon 5 5.1 Speaker Package